project-gauntlet/website/docs/plugin-development/getting-started.md

 To publish the plugin you need to run `npm run publish`.
 But because during publishing process changes are being made to the git repository, it is **strongly** encouraged to use CI/CD to do it, template repository has predefined workflow already available

+When using GitHub Actions make sure that workflow permissions are set to "read and write" in repository actions settings

 Compiled plugin is stored on `gauntlet/release` branch and when installing plugin using git repository url (same as the one used for `git clone`), Gauntlet will download that branch and install plugin from there.